AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/understanding-events/setting-event-goals.md

 Give your events specific goals and see how they perform.

 >[!IMPORTANT]
+>
->Not all customers have access to this feature.
-Please contact your Customer Success Manager for details.
+>Not everyone has purchased this feature.
+Please contact the Adobe Account Team (your Account Manager) for details.

 1. Create an event program.